OVERVIEW

 What are palliative and hospice care?

 Both palliative care and hospice care support people who are living with a life limiting disease.
-The care approach of palliative and hospice care includes pain management, symptom management, and social, psychological, emotional and spiritual support for the individual and their caregiver.
+The care approach of palliative and hospice care includes pain management and symptom management, as well as social, psychological, emotional and spiritual support for the you and your caregiver.
 These care and support services are provided by an interdisciplinary team of nurses, therapists, social workers, physicians, clergy, personal support workers and volunteers.

 Accessing palliative care services